-Galgut, Damon,

-The Promise (2021)

-Discover the powerful prizewinning story of a family in crisis.
+One of the world's great Galgut, Damon, The Promise (2021) DAMON GALGUT Discover the powerful prizewinning story of a family in crisis.
 The Promise charts the crash and burn of a white South African family, living on a farm outside Pretoria.
 The Swarts are gathering for Ma's funeral.
 The younger generation, Anton and Amor, detest everything the family stand for - not least the failed promise to the Black woman who has worked for them her whole life.
-After years of service, Salome was promised her own house, her own land... yet somehow, as each decade passes, that promise remains unfulfilled.
+After years of service, Salome was promised her own house, her own land yet somehow, as each decade passes, that promise remains unfulfilled.
 In this story of a diminished family, sharp and tender emotional truths hit home.
 Confident, deft and quietly powerful, The Promise is literary fiction at its finest.

-Lessons in chemistry Garmus, Bonnie (2022) A CARLES Chemist Elizabeth Zott is not your average woman.
-In fact, Elizabeth Zott would be the first to point out that A newel that there is no such thing.
-ELIZABETH DAY But it's the early 1960s and her all-male team at Hastings Research Institute take a very unscientific view of equality.
-Except for one: Calvin Evans, the lonely, brilliant, Nobel-prize nominated grudge-holder who falls LESSONS in love with - of all things - her mind.
+Lessons in chemistry Garmus, Bonnie (2022)

+Chemist Elizabeth Zott is not your average woman.
+In fact, Elizabeth Zott would be the first to point out that there is no such thing.

+But it's the early 1960s and her all-male team at Hastings Research Institute take a very unscientific view of equality.
+Except for one: Calvin Evans, the lonely, brilliant, Nobel-prize nominated grudge-holder who falls in love with - of all things - her mind.
 True chemistry results.
 Like science, life is unpredictable.
-Which is why a few years later, Elizabeth Zott finds herself not only a single mother, but the reluctant star of witheant and original RACHEL JOYCE America's most beloved cooking show, Supper at Six.
-Elizabeth's unusual approach to cooking ('combine one CHEMICTON tablespoon acetic acid with a pinch of sodium chloride') proves revolutionary.
-But as her following grows, CHEWISIKI not everyone is happy.
+Which is why a few years later, Elizabeth Zott finds herself not only a single mother, but the reluctant star of America's most beloved cooking show, Supper at Six.
+Elizabeth's unusual approach to cooking ('combine one tablespoon acetic acid with a pinch of sodium chloride') proves revolutionary.
+But as her following grows, not everyone is happy.
 Because as it turns out, Elizabeth Zott isn't just teaching women to cook.
-She's daring BONNIE GARMUS them to change the status quo.
+She's daring them to change the status quo.

-Every Note Played (2018) An accomplished concert pianist, Richard has already suffered many losses in his life: the acrimonious divorce from his ex-wife, Karina; the estrangement of his daughter, Grace; and now, a devastating diagnosis.
-ALS.
+Genova, Lisa A A A A A A A A A A A A A A A A A A A Every Note Played (2018) EVERY An accomplished concert pianist, Richard has already suffered many losses in his life: the acrimonious divorce from his ex-wife, Karina; the estrangement of his daughter, Grace; and now, a devastating diagnosis.
+APPARTON AND ADDRESS ALS.
 The relentlessly progressive paralysis of ALS begins in the cruellest way possible - in his hands.
-As Richard becomes more and more locked inside his body and can no longer play piano or live on his own,
+As NLOYEE Richard becomes more and more locked inside his body and can no longer play piano or live on his own, NOIL Karina steps in as his reluctant caregiver. and and and Paralysed in a different way, Karina is trapped within a prison of excuses and blame, stuck in an unfulfilling and the second s life as an after-school piano teacher, afraid to pursue the path she abandoned as a young woman.
+As PLAYED Richard's muscles, voice and breath fade, the two struggle to reconcile their past before it's too late.
+Lisa Genova Resoluting and or of such that

-Genova, Lisa
+Genova, Lisa Still Alice (2007)